 Educating teens about the dangers they will face when driving is a top priority among officials and citizens alike in Connecticut.
-This was made clear by the participation this year's Department of Motor Vehicles Safe Teen Driving video contest received.
+This was made clear by the participation of this year’s Department of Motor Vehicles Safe Teen Driving video contest received.

 A story from the Oxford Patch explained how roughly 500 students created more than 125 short, 25-second public service announcement commercials highlighting dangers teens face behind the wheel, like drunk and distracted driving.
 Then, state officials, including Attorney General Jepson and Governor Malloy, selected the five best videos as the winners of the contest.
 These top five winners will receive prizes ranging from $1,000 to $5,000.
 The aim of the contest is to reduce the number of Connecticut car accidents that involve teen drivers, as these collisions are the number one cause of death among that particular age demographic.